j-nordin/Awning-Safety-Monitor/README.md

 - Push-notifications are managed by [Pushover](https://pushover.net/).
 - CronJobHandler uses the 'mail'-command which uses 'ssmtp' to send the output logs per mail

 ## TODO:
-- Create requirements.txt
-- Create webserver to disable check for 2h
+- Create webserver to view logs and temporarily disable the safety script